cubos-d/RUSpectroscopy_Tools/Thesis_Docs/thesis_document/clean-math-thesis/chapter/chapter5.typ

 $ xi_n = lambda_n/lambda_(n+1). $

-The values of $xi_n$ are the same for both solid A and solid B. This is because $xi_n$ depends only on the ratio between $K$ and $G$, not on their absolute magnitudes.
+The values of $xi_n$ are the same for both solid A and solid B. Thus, $xi_n$ depends only on the ratio between $K$ and $G$, not on their absolute magnitudes.
 In other words, we have constructed a new variable that captures the elastic behavior independent of scale.

 $xi_n$ is not the only variable capable of expressing the relationship between eigenvalues.
 For example, consider: